Cities from New York to London end growth in climate-changing emissions

-SAN FRANCISCO, Sept 13 (Thomson Reuters Foundation) - More than two dozen of the world’s largest cities are no longer increasing their planet-warming greenhouse gas emissions, they announced at a global climate summit in San Francisco.
+SAN FRANCISCO (Thomson Reuters Foundation) - More than two dozen of the world’s largest cities are no longer increasing their planet-warming greenhouse gas emissions, they announced at a global climate summit in San Francisco.

 The 27 cities, from New York to London, said they had reached the milestone even as their populations and economies grew.